1980 student protests in Kabul: Poisonings of schools (June)

 At the start of June 1980, for three consecutive days numerous students from Sorya High School and other schools were poisoned.
 The state Bakhtar News Agency said that 60 schoolchildren and teachers were hospitalized on June 8 by the poisonings, blaming "bandits and mercenaries of imperialism" for the act.
 A few days later on June 12, an even greater number of students from ten different schools were poisoned, with reportedly over 500 people needing hospital treatment but no fatalities.

 It has not been proven who was behind these attacks, with the state blaming imperialists of the mujahideen while the latter blamed the regime and the Soviet Union.
 In Kabul it was widely believed that the KHAD (intelligence) was behind it with the goal of intimidating students and their families.

 Analysis

 Unlike the 3 Hoot uprising in February, the students' demonstrations were organized.
 Seven anti-government student unions had been formed by April 1980, the biggest of which was the council of the Revolutionary Youth with members from various institutions.
-The protesters were of various ideologies: nationalists, anti-Marxists, Muslim fundamentalists and Maoists all joined together.
+The protesters were of various ideologies: nationalists, anti-Marxists, Islamists and Maoists all joined.
 Even pro-Khalq students opposing the Parchamites were present.